JessicaJuliet/meditracker/TESTING.md

 > As a patient, I want to be able to register to create my own personal account and feel that my information is secure

-#### Test Case 9
+### Test Case 9
 **Description:**
-Verify registration functionality form performs as expected
+Verify registration form performs as expected

 **Steps:**
 1. Navigate to website's register page on Chrome
-2. Ensure the contact form is visible and containers the following fileds
+2. Ensure the contact form is visible and containers the following fields
     1. Username
     2. Password
     3. GDPR consent box